 At the end of the day, a content audit is not just a one-off process that you execute whenever it’s convenient for you.
 It’s a helpful practice that should be applied regularly to your website content, as well as other marketing platforms you use.

-Analyzing your current content pieces and checking the data with those pieces allows you to make better marketing decisions.
+When you perform a content audit, you analyze your current pieces and check the data against those pieces.
+It’s similar to using Google Analytics in that the results of the audit help you to make better marketing decisions.
 Aside from saving precious time, it also helps grow your brand, cut expenses, and improve your advertising ROI.

 There’s no one-size-fits-all in terms of SEO marketing.
-Content audits can involve different scopes, methods, and approaches.
+Content audits can involve different scopes, one type of content or another, methods, and approaches.
 Remember; the best solution for you always depends on your marketing goals and objectives.